Mid-Century Chrome Spotlights

 Designer: To be appraised.

-These spotlights on rails were sold with 3 lamps.
+These Mid-Century chrome spotlights on rail were sold with 3 lamps.
 At least, if you already find them, they always have three lamps.
 They were also made with white wiring and Bakelite sockets.
+Often used as wall lamps or picture lights.

 Massive was in origin a bronze foundry and they produced mainly candlesticks, crucifixes and chandeliers in Wilrijk near Antwerp, Belgium.
 The company was founded in 1926 by Pieter-Jozef De Jaeck.
 His son Eddy De Jaeck was responsible for the huge expansion of the company in the 1970s.
 But it were his sons, Piet and Jan De Jaeck who made Massive a true multinational.
 Thus, they moved production to Eastern Europe and China.